 To complement our portfolio of work, we decided to produce a video case study and we’re really happy with how it turned out.
 People have asked us how we put it all together so we have written this guide for those interested in creating their own.

-Step 1: Prepare a story board
+Step 1: Prepare a storyboard for your video case study

 - You will need to lay out each scene to make sure that you get the outcome you expect.